CARD CARRYING

 The subject of Monica’s and Hart’s conversation this bright, hot September morning was Jeremiah Pennington, who’d been arrested for credit card fraud the day before.

-Jeremiah had materialized over the Labor Day weekend on a traffic island at Grant Circle, the rotary where Route 128 feeds cars from the rest of Massachusetts into Route 127, a twisty, two-lane road circumnavigating Cape Ann.
+Jeremiah had materialized over Labor Day weekend on a traffic island at Grant Circle, the rotary where the Route 128 freeway feeds cars from the rest of Massachusetts into Route 127, a twisty, two-lane road circumnavigating Cape Ann.
 This was at evening rush hour, so the backup was sizeable, giving motorists time to fish a few coins out of their pockets while they waited for a gap in the swirl of traffic.

-Jeremiah was wearing a burlap sack cinched with rope.
+He was wearing a burlap sack cinched with rope.
 His hair fell past his shoulders and his beard stuck out like a flat-nosed shovel.
 Two skinny legs clad in blue jeans and torn sneakers poked out beneath.
 He held a hand-printed cardboard sign that said, “The End of the World is Coming!” and at his feet was a battered wicker wastebasket painted red, white, and blue with another sign: “Are You Saved?
 Make a Basket and FIND OUT!”
 There wasn’t much in it—maybe enough to buy him a large black at Dunkin’.
 But coins lay glittering in the sun all around it, like a halo.

-Weeks went by.
+A couple of weeks went by.
 Jeremiah became a fixture.
 Also, a nuisance.

 Two days ago, on Monday, a patrol officer told him he’d have to change locations because he was impeding the flow of traffic.
 Since it was morning rush hour, the Prophet of Grant Circle was standing on the traffic island opposite his previous location and was now facing cars headed into Boston from East Gloucester.
 He cited his rights under the First Amendment.
 “I have the right to speak my mind and I have the right to worship as I choose,” he said in a quiet voice.
 “I’m doing the Lord’s work.”